 I have seen miracles in my lifetime though; experienced them.
 I know they are real.
 But I also know God isn’t a genie in a bottle who heals at our beck and call.

 Just as Paul, Shadrach, Meshach, and Abednego all said, even though God is powerful enough to perform miracles, our faith isn’t dependent on them.
 Or at least it shouldn’t be.

 One thing I was thinking about this morning was Moses.
 When God spoke to him out of the burning bush, one of Moses’ complaints was that he was slow of speech and tongue (Exodus 4:10).
 God didn’t immediately jump in and heal him.
 Granted, Moses didn’t ask for healing (or at least it wasn’t recorded that he did).
-But God uses imperfect people.
-Whether we are imperfect because of the sins of our pasts (because we all are), or because of something we are currently going through (because there is always something), God never promised us a perfect life.
+God uses imperfect people.
+Whether we are imperfect because of the sins of our pasts (because we all have something), or because of something we are currently going through (because there is always something), God never promised us a perfect life.

 In John 16:33 Jesus said, “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world.”